gassbanterr/orbiscast/README.md

 | `MINIMIZE_LATENCY` | Minimize latency for the stream.                 | `true`                                   | ✘        |
 | `BITRATE_VIDEO`    | Video bitrate in Kbps.                           | `5000`                                   | ✘        |
 | `BITRATE_VIDEO_MAX`| Maximum video bitrate in Kbps.                   | `7500`                                   | ✘        |

+> [!TIP]
+> There is a bunch of IPTV providers online.
+I recommend using a tool like [Threadfin](https://github.com/Threadfin/Threadfin) or [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) to sort out your IPTV channels.
+You can find public M3U playlists on sites like [GitHub](https://github.com/iptv-org/iptv).
+More info on IPTV and can be found [here](https://github.com/iptv-org/awesome-iptv).

 ### Discord Configuration